Forces between frozen particles contribute to pressure.

 Frozen means a particle is not moved in the update algorithm, but all interactions are still calculated for it

 (and it should thus contribute to pressure - imagine the case where just one particle is frozen).
 To avoid

 interactions and pressure, use exclusions or exclusion groups.

-#2 Updated by Ramon Garcia almost 15 years ago
+#2 Updated by Ramon Garcia about 15 years ago

 This is the opposite of what the user expects.
 Futhermore, it produces broken

 results with a barostat.
 As those interactions may create high pressure, the

 barostat makes the system expand, but the frozen particles do not move.
 This

 #3 Updated by Erik Lindahl about 15 years ago